Children of the Corn: Runaway

-Children of the Corn: Runaway is a 2018 American supernatural film directed by John Gulager.
-It is the ninth installment of the Children of the Corn film series.
+Children of the Corn: Runaway is a 2018 American supernatural horror film directed by John Gulager.
+It is the tenth installment of the Children of the Corn film series and a sequel to Children of the Corn: Genesis (2011).
 The film stars Marci Miller, Jack Ryan Scott, and Diane Ayala Goldner.

 The film was released directly to DVD and digital platforms on March 13, 2018, by Lionsgate.

 Plot

 Ruth is a teenager fleeing a cult of child murderers to hide in a small town in the American Midwest.
 She spends the next decade without revealing her name and origin as she tries to save herself and her son Aaron from the horrors that she had to endure in her childhood.
 But one day, she notices that something follows them.
 Now Ruth must confront the ancient evil or risk losing her child.